PhoenixFireCh/UW-RSO-Board/README.md

 Submitted by: Harrison Cheung

 This web app: Shows some of the RSO (clubs) of the University of Washington Seattle Campus, with descriptions and links to their page.
+All images belong to their respective RSOs.

 Time spent: 6 hours spent in total